khrt/Raisin/README.md

 By default, Raisin supports `YAML`, `JSON`, and `TEXT` content-types.
 The default format is `TEXT`.

+Response format can be determined by Accept header.

 Serialization takes place automatically.
 For example, you do not have to call `encode_json` in each `JSON` API implementation.